|Camping:||Mar 1 - Nov 30|

-Historic Farewell Bend State Recreation Area, located on the Oregon/Idaho border northwest of Ontario, offers a beautiful desert experience on the banks of the Snake River's Brownlee Reservoir.
-Settlers traveling on the historic Oregon Trail once rested and enjoyed one last look at the river.
+Historic Farewell Bend State Recreation Area is located on the Oregon/Idaho border northwest of Ontario, exit 353 off I-84.
+We offer a beautiful desert experience on the banks of the Snake River's Brownlee Reservoir.
 Historic markers and interpretive displays provide visitors with information on Farewell Bend's significance on the Oregon Trail.
 The RV and tent campgrounds make excellent base camps as you explore the region.
-Oregon Trail wagon ruts are visible just up the road.
-Firewood and ice are available for sale.